-NOTE: if analysing sosreport data, you do not need any interfaces connected but if your sosreport lives on a separate filesystem you will need the following interface:
+NOTE: if analysing sosreport data, you do not need these interfaces but if your sosreport lives on a separate/remote filesystem you will need the following interface:

 sudo snap connect ovs-stat:removable-media

-sudo ovs-stat -p /tmp/results # creates dataset and prints summary
+sudo ovs-stat -p /tmp/results # create dataset from local host and prints summary

-sudo ovs-stat -p /tmp/results --tree # creates dataset, prints summary and runs tree command against dataset
+sudo ovs-stat -p /tmp/results --tree # create dataset, print summary and run tree command against dataset

-NOTE: because we need to use root for live ovs and because a strictly confined snap can only access the $HOME of the current user, we need to use a location outside $HOME such as /tmp so that the snap can access the path as root.
+NOTE: because running commands against an openvswitch is typically root-only and because a strictly confined snap can only access the $HOME of the current user, we need to use a location outside $HOME such as /tmp so that the snap can access the path as root.

 NOTE: root only needed if running on live openvswitch e.g. for sosreport you can do: